Divided we fall; United we stand

 But there is room for criticism of the lack of preparation for a major outbreak of a highly infectious disease.
 We cannot afford to be unprepared again.

 The divisive hyperbole expands to some over-the-top environmentalism with some pushing for the rights of very tiny wildlife over people.
 I understand the ethics behind gay rights even though I don’t personally agree with that lifestyle, but do we really need transgender bathrooms?
 And will gay couples force churches to host their weddings someday?
-What is really frightening is I might lose a job from some companies in this country for asking those questions.
+What is really frightening is I could lose a job from some companies in this country for simply asking those questions.
+It would be labeled "hate speech."

 On the entertainment front, did they really have to take away Yosemite Sam’s revolvers?
 I can understand disarming Elmer Fudd because he never could hit anything anyway.
 Are they going to get rid of Daffy Duck and Porky Pig because they have speech impediments?

-Maybe this country has lost the ability to compromise on any or everything.
-The power of debate does not rest on cheap and nasty put-downs laced with curses.
+Maybe this country has lost the ability to compromise on anything.
+The power of debate does not rest on cheap and nasty putdowns laced with curses.
 It is a matter of using logic against an opposing view.
 On the early frontier, guns, knives and fists won arguments.
 We can’t go back to that or we’ll run out of caskets.

 This country must overcome its many hates and fears.
 We should stop listening to the messengers of hate.
 Think of the nation and our children and grandchildren.
 Then work out our differences for the common good.
 Mending the rends in our nation’s fabric won’t be as easy as what happened with the ripped flag; a brand new one has been hoisted up the flagpole.